 Think beyond roads.
 This document outlines plans for all aspects of our transportation system over the next two decades - including bicycle routes, pedestrian links, road construction projects and more.

 In 2005, Castle Rock voters opted out of the Regional Transportation District (RTD) and related taxes.
-Transit will be part of the conversation looking ahead to 2040 in addition to regional conversations with Douglas County and the Colorado Department of Transportation.
+Moving forward the Town will continue to discuss transit as we look ahead to 2050.
+This includes regional discussions with surrounding cities, Douglas County and the Colorado Department of Transportation (CDOT).